mongodb-appeng/aws-jam/README.md

-# "Excel is not a database!" – Challeng for AWS JAM
+# "Excel is not a database!" – Challenge for AWS JAM

 This repo contains the code, text and resources for an [AWS Jam](https://jam.awsevents.com/) challenge.